vitali87/LinuxWhisper/README.md

 This provides a fast, local way to dictate text without relying on external cloud services after the initial model download.

+**Note:** This utility has been developed and tested primarily on **Kali Linux (with Zsh)**.
+While it relies on standard Linux tools (`arecord`, `xclip`) and Python libraries, behavior on other distributions or desktop environments may vary.
+Use on other systems is possible but may require adjustments.

 ## Dependencies

 ### System Dependencies